Panama food and drink doesn’t get the international credit it deserves. But food of Panama is really a fascinating combination of cultures.

 Ropa Vieja y Arroz con Coco

-Although ropa vieja is most commonly known in Cuba, you can also find it as a traditional Panama food.
+Although ropa vieja is most commonly known Cuban food, you can also find it as a traditional Panama food.
 It literally means old clothes and is essentially pulled beef in a rich sauce.

 Caldo de Bolas de Verde